 2- Eating should be fun

 All too often, people get so caught up in making sure they’re eating “right” that they miss out on enjoying it all.
 Food shouldn’t be something that makes us feel terrible about ourselves.
-As a girl with pretty much zero will power, I know how difficult it can be to indulge guilt-free… but, if what we’re indulging in is “real food” to begin with, this really shouldn’t be an issue.
-Enjoy that cake… in balance of course.
+As a girl with pretty much zero will power, I know how difficult it can be to indulge guilt-free… but, if what we’re indulging in is “real food” to begin with, this shouldn’t be such an issue.
+Enjoy that cake… in balance.
 You should enjoy what you eat, as should your body.
 Which brings me to the next point…

 3- Know your body